KrailOrg/krail/docs/tutorial06.md

 #More layers

-There may be occasions when adding libraries to an application that further configuration is needed.
+When an application uses comprises multiple libraries, there may be occasions when mutliple sets of configuration are required.
 You can add as many configuration files as you require.

 ##Adding another ini file